Sponsored by ANABEL Associates

 In this day and age of political and electronic terrorism we run the risk of personal attacks both physically and electronically.
 We can't let the cowardly bastards win.
 Just as we must not stop travelling, we must not stop using the Internet for both our pleasure and our commerce.

-It is tough to protect ourselves from random acts of terrorism when venturing out in the real world... as the September 11 and recent anthrax attacks have shown, but electronically we do have the means to stop virus invasions, through the use of good anti-virus software and local firewalls.
+It is tough to protect ourselves from random acts of terrorism when venturing out in the real world... as the September 11 and other recent attacks and threats have shown, but electronically we do have the means to guard against virus invasions, through the use of good anti-virus software and local firewalls.

 DO NOT open any e-mail and or attachments from anyone you do not recognize (unfortunately even well-meaning family members can unknowingly send viruses that attach themselves to files and e-mail messages... particularly Microsoft Outlook and Microsoft Word software).